 Howsy makes renting better.
 For everyone.
 We are building the #1 serviced marketplace for renting.

-- Award winning startup and the UK's "Best online agent"
+- Award winning startup, the UK's "Best Online Business 2020"

-- Over 7,000 properties on the Howsy marketplace
+- 7,000+ properties on the marketplace (managed and tenant find)

 Nobody associates the rental market with change or innovation.
-The UK’s 4.5 million private rental properties are serviced by either tenant-find-only online services, high street agents or landlords do it themselves.
-Same model, same players, same terrible service.
+The UK’s 5 million private rental properties are generally serviced by high street agents or landlords do it themselves via low-cost online tenant find services.

 Substantial accomplishments to date

-Over the past 4 years, we have assembled a world-class team coming from companies like PayPal, Zoopla, AxelSpringer, Propertyfinder, Microsoft, and Endsleigh.
-Howsy's team of 81 operate across three locations, 2 in the UK and 1 in South East Asia.
+• We have assembled contributors and a world-class team coming from companies like Easyjet, AxelSpringer, PayPal, Propertyfinder, Microsoft, and Endsleigh.
+Howsy's team of 81 operates across three locations in the UK and SE Asia.
 We also work in partnership with self-employed viewing and inventory clerks.

-We have now scaled our marketing channels and developed a proven customer acquisition strategy that has resulted in a 48% growth rate over the past two quarters.
+• We've now scaled our marketing channels and developed a proven customer acquisition strategy

-Howsy recently acquired the second and third largest online agents in the UK.
-This has substantially increased deal flow for our fully managed proposition and has unlocked one of the largest landlord databases in the UK.
+• Howsy has acquired two of the largest online agents in the UK, Upad and Happy Tenant Company in December 2019 and September 2020.
+This has substantially increased deal flow for our fully managed proposition & has unlocked one of the largest landlord databases in the UK.

-We have had a strong response from the press, featured in Forbes, The Guardian twice, in TechCityNews, Startups.co.uk.
+• We are humbled to have had a positive response from the press, featured in Forbes, The Guardian, in TechCityNews, and Startups.co.uk amongst others.